bsiever/microbit-pxt-blehid/README.md

 keyboard.modifiers()
 ```

-Modifiers are keys like Control, or Alt, or the Windows key on a PC / Command key on a Mac.
+Modifiers are keys like Control, or Alt, the Windows key on a PC, or the Command key on a Mac.
 Modifiers modify another key and are
 often used for special commands.
-Pressing Control and "S" is often used to save files (Command and "S" on Macs).
+For example, pressing Control and "S" is often used to save files (Command and "S" on Macs).
 You can send
-a "Contrl+S" by joining the Control modifier: ``[keyboard.sendString("" + keyboard.modifiers(keyboard._Modifier.control) + "s")]``.
+a "Contrl+S" by joining the Control modifier to ``"s"``: ``[keyboard.sendString("" + keyboard.modifiers(keyboard._Modifier.control) + "s")]``.
 The Modifier modifies the first character joined after the "+".
-For example, ``[keyboard.sendString("" + keyboard.modifiers(keyboard._Modifier.control) + "stop")]`` would send "Contrl+s" and then sent "t", "o", and finally "p".
+For example, ``[keyboard.sendString("" + keyboard.modifiers(keyboard._Modifier.control) + "stop")]`` would send "Contrl+s" and then send "t", "o", and finally "p".

-Some command require multiple modifiers, which can also be joined with the Text join.
-All the modifiers in a series add to the first non-modifier ``[keyboard.sendString("" + keyboard.modifiers(keyboard._Modifier.control) + keyboard.modifiers(keyboard._Modifier.alt) + keyboard.keys(keyboard._Key.delete))]``
+Some commands require multiple modifiers, which can also be joined.
+All the modifiers in a series add to the first non-modifier.
+For example, simultaneouslypressing Control and Alt and the ``delete`` key can be done via: ``[keyboard.sendString("" + keyboard.modifiers(keyboard._Modifier.control) + keyboard.modifiers(keyboard._Modifier.alt) + keyboard.keys(keyboard._Key.delete))]``

 It's also possible to send a sequence of modified keys.
-For example, on Macs Command and "c" copy and Command and "c" paste.
+For example, on Macs Command with "c" copies items and Command with "c" pastes a copied items.
 A copy/paste/paste could be done by:
 ``[keyboard.sendString("" + keyboard.modifiers(keyboard._Modifier.apple) + "c" + keyboard.modifiers(keyboard._Modifier.apple) + "v" + keyboard.modifiers(keyboard._Modifier.apple) + "v")
 ]``